-Your computer is equipped with an optical disc drive.
+Your computer may be equipped with a built-in optical disc drive.

 Some features and options in this section may not be available on your computer.
 See the specifications to find out about the configuration of your computer.

 To insert a disc